krits04/cornea/README.md

 protein interface prediction method
 To calculate features for the test case, utilize the R codes provided in the repository
 1. Conditional mutual Infromation (CMI) for inter protein contacts
   Use cmi_processing.r to compute the CMI valus of inter protein contacts; cmi.
 Requires edited alignment files (a.fasta and b.fasta) as input.
 Calls conditional mutual information for new CMI algorithm mentioned in detail method.
-Output file: test_cmi.csv
+Output file: test_cmi.csv             Special Note: the edited alignment file should contain the first sequence as the test sequence (same sequence for all the other features).
+The alignment should be edited in a way that there are no gaps in the first sequence.
+Only then p1, p2 and p will correspond to the length of protein A, length of protein B and combined length of protein A and B.
 2. Charge compatibility(CC): Use charge_compatibility.r to compute feature cc.
 Requires single fasta file with both the protein sequences (test.fasta).
 Calls charge compatibility.csv to fill in values for residue pairs.
 Output file: test_cc.csv
 3. Contact Potentials (CP, CP1, CP2):
   a.
 CP: Use mj_original to compute feature cp.
 Requires single fasta file with both the protein sequences (test.fasta).
 Calls